“the advancement of education for the public benefit in the science of neuroanaesthesia and neurointensive care”

 NCCU serves three main clinical functions:

-The unit is recognised by the Faculty of intensive Care Medicine (UK) for all levels of ICM training.
+The unit is recognised by the Faculty of Intensive Care Medicine (UK) for all levels of ICM training.
 Clinical Fellows work alongside speciality and academic trainees and come from a wide range of backgrounds, including anaesthesia, intensive care, neurosurgery, neurology, and emergency medicine.
-The posts provide outstanding experience and learning opportunities in specialist neurocritical care and trauma care, as well as a good grounding in the more generic aspects of critical care.
+The posts provide an outstanding experience and learning opportunities in specialist neurocritical care and trauma care, as well as a good grounding in the more generic aspects of critical care.

 We are also delighted to receive applications for 6, 12, or 24 month fellowships in neurocritical care, independent of the PGCert, which can begin at a variety of points throughout the year.

 We offer a comprehensive neurocritical care fellowship for a minimum of 3 months full time.
 This is aimed at any of the following:

 The curriculum is mapped to match the syllabus for special skills training for the CCT in Intensive Care Medicine, with additional opportunities to gain experience in neuroanaesthesia available.